Ahmed-Zaher/A-Star-Algorthim/README.md

 # A-Star-Algorthim
-Implementation for the A* algorithm, using the euclidean distance as heuristic.
+Implementation for the A* algorithm, using the euclidean distance between two nodes on the cartesian plan as heuristic.